RedTurtle/auslfe.formonline.content/README.txt

 __ http://plone.org/products/auslfe.formonline.pfgadapter

+It provides two possible profiles:

-The basic installation of this product simply provide proper interface and workflow for use the "Form Online Adapter".
+* A basic one ("*Form Online: contents configuration*"), that simply provide proper interface and workflow for use the "Form Online Adapter".

-An alternative import step ("Form Online: include FormOnline type") will also register a new content type that automatically use the proper workflow.
-This can simplify a lot the site configuration for not experienced Plone administrators.
+* An alternative import step ("Form Online: include FormOnline type") will also register a new content type that automatically use the proper workflow.

 This product also include the complete notification by e-mail system of the workflow.